How Biometric Voter Registration Prevents Fraud and Ensures Fair Elections

 Addressing Skepticism And Fears

 Listening to concerns helps build trust.
 Offering solutions reduces fear.
-The more informed the public, the more they will trust the system.
+The more informed the public is, the more they will trust the system.

 Credit: www.neurotechnology.com